Electric Fuse and its Perfect Use

 - type of enclosure use

-Fusing Factor :– It is the ratio of minimum fusing current and the current rating of fuse element is known as fusing factor.
 It is always greater than unity.
-If the fusing factor is small, it is more difficult to avoid degradation due to overheating and oxidation at the rated carrying current.
-Fusing factor is equal to 1.9 to 2.0.
+If the fusing factor is small, it is more challenging to avoid degradation due to overheating and oxidation at the rated carrying current.
+The fusing factor is equal to 1.9 to 2.0.

 Cut Off Value Depends Upon